 If you train under artificially elevated pressure every single day, real competition pressure feels manageable.
-Seven game modes.
+Eight game modes.
 Three training modes.
-Each one creates a different type of pressure that competition produces naturally.
+Each one creates a different type of pressure — built on real ISSF competition data.

 Competition is a different sport from practice.
 The physical act of shooting is identical — same pistol, same target, same distance.
 But the mental environment is completely different.
 In practice, a 9.7 costs you nothing.
 In competition, a 9.7 might eliminate you from the finals.